 In addition to meeting all other application requirements, SJI gave priority consideration for funding to projects that focused on institutionalizing, replicating, and/or building on national best practices and procedures surrounding child abuse and neglect case processing.
-Projects do not duplicate existing activities supported by other sources, such as the U.S. Department of Health and Human Services/Children's Bureau's Court Improvement Program.
+Projects did not duplicate existing activities supported by other sources, such as the U.S. Department of Health and Human Services/Children's Bureau's Court Improvement Program.

-SJI provided support to the NCJFCJ's Enhanced Juvenile Justice Guidelines, which ensures that courts have a way to ensure their practices are aligned with recommended practice.
-In 2017, the NCJFCJ updated the Guidelines to ensure that the resource was relevant to the field.
-In the years between the original publication and the update, there were significant changes in juvenile justice practice, such as advances in brain science and a better understanding of adolescent behavior.
-With SJI additional support in FY 2019, the NCJFCJ selected 4 juvenile court jurisdictions sites to participate in an Enhanced Juvenile Justice Guidelines demonstration project.
+SJI provided support to the NCJFCJ's Enhanced Juvenile Justice Guidelines, which provided state courts with methods to ensure practices were aligned with recommended practice.
+With additional SJI support the NCJFCJ selected 4 juvenile court jurisdictions sites to participate in an Enhanced Juvenile Justice Guidelines demonstration project.
 These sites provided the NCJFCJ with information about the accessibility and usability of the Guidelines, which assisted in further development of tools and technical assistance.
-Finally, in FY 2023, SJI support is enabling the NCJFCJ to: 1) further develop the Court Self-Assessment Tool; 2) identify and address the needs of the juvenile justice field through the use of additional demonstration sites to expand the focus areas to include dual status youth and youth with mental health disorders; and 3) promulgate the Guidelines as widely as possibly to ensure its broad adoption nationwide.
+SJI support enabled the NCJFCJ to: 1) further develop the Court Self-Assessment Tool; 2) identify and address the needs of the juvenile justice field through the use of additional demonstration sites to expand the focus areas to include dual status youth and youth with mental health disorders; and 3) promulgate the Guidelines as widely as possibly to ensure its broad adoption nationwide.

-9 The FY 2022 Senate CJS Bill did not have an accompanying report.
+&lt;sup>8 The FY 2022 Senate CJS Bill did not have an accompanying report.

-Juvenile court judges are the most important public figures in the juvenile justice system-their decisions impact whether hundreds of thousands of youth each year become court involved and for how long, whether they are involuntarily removed from their homes and communities, and the services they receive.
-Despite the importance of these judges, states and locales have generally not assessed whether and how the structure, roles, and operations of their juvenile courts support or hinder public safety and positive youth outcomes.
+Juvenile court judges are the most important public figures in the juvenile justice system.
+Their decisions determine whether: youth become court involved and for how long; they are involuntarily removed from their homes and communities; and the types services they receive.
+Despite the importance of these judges, states and local jurisdictions have generally not assessed if the structure, roles, and operations of juvenile courts support or hinder public safety and positive youth outcomes.

-With SJI support, the Council of State Governments (CSG) Justice Center and NCJFCJ conducted an analysis in 2021 of how courts that handle juvenile delinquency cases are structured and operate in all 50 states.
+With SJI support, the Council of State Governments (CSG) Justice Center and NCJFCJ conducted an analysis in on how juvenile delinquency cases are structured and operate in all 50 states.
 The final report, Courting Judicial Excellence in Juvenile Justice: A 50-State Study, highlights key recommendations to improve juvenile court policy and practice and includes examples of best practices across the country.
 Key recommendations include: